Frequently Asked Questions

 How often will I have to come for sessions?

 Most people come for sessions once a week and the sessions last for 50 minutes.
-The number of times you come will be up to you but I would recommend an absolute minimum of six.
+The number of times you come will be up to you but I would recommend a minimum of six.
 It can take time to get used to the experience of counselling or psychotherapy and it can take a while for genuine change to occur.

 I have heard that sometimes counselling and therapy can be upsetting, is this true?